-An analysis of data on the value of national credit transfers of business entities (non-consumers) according to the method of initiation established that in all considerably fewer transactions were executed by using paper-based orders than by using orders initiated electronically.
-The total value of paper-based orders stood at HRK 113,036.01 million, while orders worth a total of HRK 1,330.73 billion were executed electronically.
-The average monthly value of paper-based orders was HRK 9,419.67 million, while on a monthly average the value of transactions executed electronically was HRK 110,894.56 million.
+An analysis of data on the value of national credit transfers of business entities (non-consumers) according to the method of initiation established that, as in 2015, in all, considerably fewer transactions were executed with paper-based orders than with orders initiated electronically.
+The total value of paper-based orders stood at HRK 111,408.51 million, while orders worth a total of HRK 1,321.49 billion were executed electronically.
+The average monthly value of paper-based orders was HRK 9,284.04 million, while on a monthly average the value of transactions executed electronically was HRK 110,124.24 million.

-Figure 18 Total value of national credit transfers of business entities (nonconsumers) according to the method of initiation
+Figure 18 Total value of national credit transfers of business entities (non-consumers) according to the method of initiation